WORLD CHAMPION NEWS

 Giuseppe Meazza (1930 – 1939)

 Giuseppe Meazza was the centre forward for Italy, and he also managed to score twice.
+Let’s go back to the year when girls talkin smack about Giuseppe.
 That year (1934), Italy took home the World Cup and later Giuseppe also stepped into the captain’s shoes.
 Till this day, people recall and ponder all over the winning goal that he scored during the semi-final against Brazil.
 This unique talent is clearly remarked as one of the greatest.
 But things were not easy for Giuseppe during the early stages of his career, as AC Milan rejected him.
 Well, as far as these events go, one knows that move was a loss for AC Milan and not Giuseppe Meazza.

 Roberto Baggio (1988 – 2004)

 Roberto’s ability with the ball and his contribution to the game, in general, are two aspects that go a long way in making it to the history books.
 The centre forward had a respectable career in which he played as a centre forward.
 Acknowledging his skills, he was transferred from one club to another for record amounts of money.
 All these moves worked in favour of these clubs with AC Milan being the highlight.
 That particular move saw him hold to another Italian title in 1996.